Skip to main content

 Katerre Expedition

 The Katerre Expeditions are the most complete way to explore Jaú and its surroundings.
-Operated on comfortable boats with rustic design and three decks, these cruises combine adventure with all-inclusive service.
+Operated on comfortable boats with rustic designs and three decks, these river cruises combine adventure with all-inclusive service.

-5-day Amazon River Cruise in Brazil: This journey takes travelers from Novo Airão through the Anavilhanas Archipelago and deep into Jaú National Park.
-Highlights include hikes to the Madadá Caves, canoe trips, wildlife observation, cultural exchanges with indigenous and riverside communities, and night canoe safaris.
+• 5-day Amazon River Cruise in Brazil: This journey takes travelers from Novo Airão through Anavilhanas National Park and deep into Jaú.
+Highlights include hikes to the Madadá Caves, canoe trips, wildlife observation, cultural exchanges with local communities, and nighttime canoe trips.

-7-day Amazon Cruise Trip in Brazil: This longer itinerary expands the experience.
-It includes the Meeting of the Waters in Manaus, visits to Velho Airão (a historic abandoned settlement), petroglyphs, and more days inside Jaú.
-Travelers enjoy birdwatching, cultural immersion in riverside villages, and forest hikes to giant samaúma trees.
+• 7-day Amazon Cruise Trip in Brazil: Expanding the experience, it includes the Meeting of Waters in Manaus, visits to Velho Airão (a historic abandoned settlement), petroglyphs, and more days inside Jaú.
+Travelers enjoy birdwatching, cultural immersion in riverside villages, and forest hikes to giant kapok trees.

 .